Coosa River: History

 Finally, during the 1820s and 1830s the Creek, Cherokee, and virtually all the southeastern Indians were removed to Indian Territory (present-day Oklahoma).
 The Cherokee removal is remembered as the Trail of Tears.
 The Cherokee capital city of New Echota was located on the headwater tributaries of the Coosa River, in Georgia, until the tribe's removal.
 The Creek and Choctaw removals were similar to the Cherokee Trail of Tears.
 After the removals, the Coosa River valley and the southeast in general was wide open for American settlers.

 The invention of the cotton gin at the turn of the 19th century had made short-staple cotton profitable to process.
 It could be easily grown in the upland areas of the South, and demand was high for this cotton in the US and Europe.
 Large-scale migrations known as "Alabama Fever" filled Alabama with new settlers developing large cotton plantations worked by enslaved African Americans.

 The first river town to form in the Coosa Basin was at the foot of the last waterfall on the Coosa River, the "Devil's Staircase."
 Settlers soon adopted the native name Wetumpka (meaning "rumbling waters" or "falling stream") for this new community.

 The Coosa River was an important transportation route into the early 20th century as a commercial waterway for riverboats along the upper section of the river for 200 miles south of Rome.
 However, shoals and waterfalls, such the Devil's Staircase along the river's lowest 65 miles, blocked the upper Coosa's riverboats from access to the Alabama River and the Gulf of Mexico.

 Through its building of dams on the Coosa in the early 20th century — Lay, Mitchell and Jordan — Alabama Power began to pioneer new methods of controlling and eliminating malaria, which was a major health issue in rural Alabama in the early 1900s and in other river valley areas.
 So successful were their pioneering efforts, that the Medical Division of the League of Nations visited Alabama to study the new methods during the construction of Mitchell Dam.

-For a time, the Popeye the Sailorman cartoons were inspired by Tom Sims, a Coosa River resident of Rome, Georgia.
-He was familiar with riverboat life and characters of the early 1900s.